-Wells Fargo Securities is the trade name for certain securities-related capital markets and investment banking services of Wells Fargo & Company and its subsidiaries, including Wells Fargo Bank, National Association.
-Wells Fargo Bank, National Association ("WFBNA"), one of the underwriters of the 2015B Bonds, has entered into an agreement (the "Distribution Agreement") with its affiliate, Wells Fargo Advisors, LLC ("WFA"), for the distribution of certain municipal securities offerings, including the 2015B Bonds.
-Pursuant to the Distribution Agreement, WFBNA will share a portion of its underwriting or marketing agent compensation, as applicable, with respect to the 2015B Bonds with WFA.
-WFBNA also utilizes the distribution capabilities of its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the 2015B Bonds.
-In connection with utilizing the distribution capabilities of WSFLLC, WFBNA pays a portion of WFSLLC's expenses based on its municipal securities transactions.
+Wells Fargo Bank, National Association, acting through its Municipal Products Group ("WFBNA"), one of the underwriters of the 2016A Bonds, has entered into an agreement (the "Distribution Agreement") with its affiliate, Wells Fargo Advisors, LLC ("WFA"), for the distribution of certain municipal securities offerings, including the 2016A Bonds.
+Pursuant to the Distribution Agreement, WFBNA will share a portion of its underwriting compensation with respect to the 2016A Bonds with WFA.
+WFBNA also utilizes the distribution capabilities of its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the 2016A Bonds.
+In connection with utilizing the distribution capabilities of WFSLLC, WFBNA pays a portion of WFSLLC's expenses based on its municipal securities transactions.
 WFBNA, WFSLLC, and WFA are each wholly-owned subsidiaries of Wells Fargo & Company.

-The obligation of the Underwriters to accept delivery of the 2015B Bonds is subject to the terms and conditions set forth in the Purchase Contract, the approval of legal matters by counsel and other conditions.
-The Underwriters may over-allot or effect transactions which stabilize or maintain the market price of the 2015B Bonds at levels above that which might otherwise prevail in the open market.
+The obligation of the Underwriters to accept delivery of the 2016A Bonds is subject to the terms and conditions set forth in the Purchase Contract, the approval of legal matters by counsel and other conditions.
+The Underwriters may over-allot or effect transactions which stabilize or maintain the market price of the 2016A Bonds at levels above that which might otherwise prevail in the open market.
 Such stabilizing, if commenced, may be discontinued at any time.